eicrud/eicrud/docs/security/definition.md

   async defineCRUDAbility(can, cannot, ctx) {
     can('update', 'profile', ['bio']); // can update all profiles, but only their bio

-    can('create', 'ticket'); // can create any ticket cannot('create', 'ticket', ['priority']) // but not with priority specified }
+    can('create', 'profile'); // can create any profile cannot('create', 'profile', ['priority']) // but not with priority specified }
 }
 ```